zerorisc/expo-otbn-pqc/hw/ip/otbn/README.md

       <td>RW</td>
       <td>KMAC_CFG</td>
       <td>
-        Write to this CSR to set the configuration for KMAC msg.
+        Write to this CSR to set the configuration for KMAC message requests.
         Bit  [31]   Cfg Done
         Bits [19:8] Number of 64-bit words in message Bits [7:5]  Number of bytes in final word